 You can fill up water balloons and freeze them instead of ice if you want a colorful display!
 It’s a great backyard idea for kids’ drinks, containers of fresh fruit, or cold pasta salads.

 18. Have an outdoor feet-washing station to keep mud and sand out of your house.

 I love that my kids want to play in dirt and mud — but I don’t want that mud or dirt anywhere near my house.
 Enter a feet-washing station.

-19. Cut 4×4 posts into dice for backyard Yahtzee.
+19. Cut 4×4 posts into dice for a giant backyard game of Yahtzee.

-Cut your post every 3.5 inches to create uniform “dice” — you’ll need 5.
-Then use a paint pen to draw the pips (those are the black circles) onto your new wooden dice.
+Talk about a true DIY backyard game for the summer!
+Cut your 4×4 post every 3.5 inches to create uniform “dice” — you’ll need 5.
+Then use a paint marker to draw the pips (those are the black circles) onto your new wooden dice.

 Make sure you sand them down.
 You can even apply a coat of stain if you’re feeling fancy.